quadrismegistus/prosodic/README.md

 	git clone git@github.com:quadrismegistus/prosodic.git

-You can also [download the repository as a zip file](https://github.com/quadrismegistus/prosodic/archive/master.zip), and unzip it.
+If yo don't have git, you can [get it here](https://git-scm.com/downloads).
+Or, you can also [download the repository as a zip file](https://github.com/quadrismegistus/prosodic/archive/master.zip), and unzip it.
 Either method will create a directory called "prosodic."
 Enter that folder in the terminal, and boot up prosodic by typing:

 	python prosodic.py

+PROSODIC can also be used as a python module within your own applications:

+	import prosodic as p
+	text = p.Text("Shall I compare thee to a summer's day?") text.parse()

-Instructions on how to use PROSODIC in interactive mode are below.
+Instructions on how to use PROSODIC in interactive mode, and as a python module, are below.

 ### Dependencies

 #### Text to speech engine for parsing unknown English words

+By default, PROSODIC uses the CMU pronunciation dictionary to discover the syllable boundaries, stress pattern, and other information about English words necessary for metrical parsing.
+Lines with words not in this dictionary are, again by default, skipped when parsing.
+However, with a Text-to-Speech engine, it's possible to "sound out" unknown English words into a stressed, syllabified form that can then be parsed.
+PROSODIC supports two TTS engines: *espeak* (recommended), and *OpenMary*.
+I find that espeak produces better syllabifications than OpenMary (at least for English), and is simpler to use, but either will work just fine.

+##### Setting up espeak

+[Espeak](http://espeak.sourceforge.net/) is an open-source TTS engine for Windows and Unix systems (including Mac OS X).
+You can [download it for your operating system here](http://espeak.sourceforge.net/download.html).
+But if you're running Mac OS X, an even simpler way to install espeak is via the [HomeBrew package manager](http://brew.sh/).
+To do so, install homebrew if you haven't, and then run in a terminal:

+	brew install espeak

+After you've installed espeak, set the "en_TTS_ENGINE" flag in the *config.txt* file to "espeak."
+That's it!

+*Note:* Espeak produces *un*-syllabified IPA transcriptions of any given (real or unreal) word.
+To syllabify these, the [syllabifier](https://p2tk.svn.sourceforge.net/svnroot/p2tk/python/syllabify/syllabifier.py) from the [Penn Phonetics Toolkit (P2TK)](https://www.ling.upenn.edu/phonetics/old_website_2015/p2tk/) is used.
+An extra plus from this pipeline is consistency: this same syllabifier is responsible for the syllable boundaries in the CMU pronunciation dictionary, which PROSODIC draws from (if possible) before resorting to a TTS engine.

+##### Setting up OpenMary

+OpenMary is another open-source TTS engine, written in Java and developed by the [German Research Center for Artificial Intelligence](http://www.dfki.de/web)'s [Language Technology Lab](http://www.dfki.de/lt/) and [Saarland University](http://www.uni-saarland.de/startseite.html)'s [Institute of Phonetics](http://www.coli.uni-saarland.de/groups/WB/Phonetics/).

 In order to parse unknown English words, you will need to install an open-source Text-to-Speech engine: either [espeak](http://espeak.sourceforge.net/download.html) (recommended), or [OpenMary](http://mary.dfki.de/download/index.html) [select "Run time package"].
+If you're running Mac OS X, an alternative way to install

 If using OpenMary, you will need to start a server process before running PROSODIC.
 To do that, unzip the *marytts-5.x.zip* file you downloaded, then run these commands in your terminal:

 	cd marytts-5.x
 	./bin/marytts-server.sh